IntelRealSense/librealsense/examples/multicam/readme.md

 The application opens and renders a mosaic view of all automatically-selected streams provided by the connected devices.
 (The selection is device-tailored and takes into account USB-type constrains).
 Each tile displays an unique stream produced by a specific camera.
 The stream name appear at the top left.

-In the following example we used five Intel® RealSense™ devices to produce the mosaic: D435i, D415, SR300 and two T265 tracking cameras.
-Those were responsible to generate:
+In the following snapshot we use five Intel® RealSense™ devices to produce the mosaic: D435i, D415, SR300 and two T265 tracking cameras.
+Those are responsible to generate:
  - Three Depth streams (D435i, D415, SR300)
  - Three Color streams (D435i, D415, SR300)
  - Two Pose streams (T265x2)
  - Four Fisheye streams (T265x2)
  - Six IMU streams (D435i, T265x2)

- Alltogether the mosaic consist of 18 simultaneous live feeds:
+ Alltogether the mosaic comprise of 18 simultaneous live feeds:

 <p align="center"><img src="https://raw.githubusercontent.com/wiki/IntelRealSense/librealsense/res/Multicam.gif" alt="screenshot gif"/></p>